 - Underlying biology of ageing.
 This includes cortisol (one of the body's stress hormones), telomere length (the cell's natural clock that tells the body how old it is) and genetic factors.

 The Halcyon is a fabled bird identified with the kingfisher.
 The Halcyon calmed the wind and the waves during the winter solstice while it nested on the sea.
 ‘Halcyon days’ refer to a period of peace & prosperity.

-The HALCyon collaborative research programme is funded by the New Dynamics of Ageing (NDA) programme, a joint seven-year initiative of five UK Research Councils.
+The HALCyon collaborative research programme was originally funded by the New Dynamics of Ageing (NDA) programme, a joint initiative of five UK Research Councils.
 The remit of the NDA is to improve the quality of life of older people.